moriyam-mohona/GymWeb-C/README.md

 npm install
 Setup environment variables:

-Create .env files in the respective folders.
+Create .env files in both the frontend and backend folders.
 Start the servers:

 bash